Covid 19 coronavirus: Government set to move on regions with low test results

 The District Health Boards with the lowest number of confirmed cases are Tairawhiti (East Coast) with one, Whanganui and West Coast each with three and Wairarapa with six.

-The only death so far in New Zealand, however, was on the West Coast, Anne Guenole, aged 73, whose family is mystified as to how she got it.
+The only death so far in New Zealand was on the West Coast, Anne Guenole, aged 73, whose family are mystified as to how she got it.

 The Ministry of Health yesterday reported 47 new confirmed cases and 14 new probable ones, taking the total confirmed and probable cases to 708, 61 higher than the previous day.